antoniusmisfit/Runbat/README.md

 On the first run, the arguments are not derefenced.
 With RUNBAT, a file called BATCH.OUT is created, with the arguments properly dereferenced.
 Copy the BATCH.OUT file to TEST.BAT, then run TEST.BAT again.

+## Tips and Tricks

+RUNBAT isn't limited to being used on batch files.
+You can create a file as a "template file":

+SAVE template.txt
+Dear $1,

+My name is $2 and this is to acknowledge that you are awesome.
+.

+Then run RUNBAT as such:

+RUNBAT template.txt Paul Tony

+The resulting BATCH.OUT output file can then be renamed as letter.txt, suitable for whatever use you need.

 ## Todo

 * Implement environment variable expansion.
+* Implement support for "response files".